chethanreddy10/Critique-s-sentiment/README.md

 ## Model
 The trained machine learning model used for this app is preloaded in the `model/` directory  as pickle file and loaded when the app starts.
+The dataset is trained on 2 models 1.Naive Bayes Multinomial classifier 2.
+Support Vector Machine.
+We picked SVM classifier as it gave us good accuracy and results.
 It uses TF-IDF vectorized data which is fitted with the training data for sentiment classification.
+So now when we give any New test input it will be tokenized and the vector space is already predetermined so it will get vectorized with respect to the inital fitted data.

 ## Contributing
 Feel free to fork this repository and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.